khandelwal/oscon-eregulations-2014/outline.md

     * Why we (the public) care about regulations
     * How do they affect your lives?

+* A basic introduction to the rule-making process.

 * What are the problems with online regulations?

-* How does the rule-making process work?
-(This will be important for diff view)

 * Path of a regulation through our system.